 The first things to consider after an animal collision are your safety and the safety of your passengers.
 It is important to check for injuries.
 If need be, call 911 for assistance.
 After that, it is important to move your vehicle to a safe place and then note any other damages that have occurred.
 Was there damage to property or another vehicle?
 If so, you may need to file a police report.
 If the accident has caused any obstructions to the flow of traffic contact police, or highway services to let them know.
 They can help ensure safety for other drivers.
 For insurance purposes, if you are able, take photos of any damages and injuries.
 This can be helpful for processing claims.

 I have Liability and Collision Insurance.
 Am I covered?

-Liability and Collision Insurance are often required by law as a minimum coverage.
+Liability and Collision Insurance are often required by law as minimum coverage.
 Liability insurance will pay for vehicle repairs, medical bills, and property damage for damage done to others when an accident is your fault.
-It does not cover your costs for damages caused by animal collision.
+It does not cover your costs for damages caused by animal collisions.
 Collision Insurance will pay for your damages, either fixing or replacing your vehicle, after an accident.
-Collision Insurance will not cover damages to your vehicle as a result of animal collision.
+Collision Insurance will not cover damages to your vehicle as a result of the animal collision.

 The good news is that if you swerve to avoid hitting a deer any damage you cause will be covered.

 There are many kinds of extended coverage from which to choose.
 The costs and coverage will vary depending on your insurance provider.
 If you want to make sure you have coverage for animal collision, you are in luck!
 Many insurance providers offer Comprehensive Insurance which covers damages caused by theft, fallen trees, and animal collisions such as deer, moose, and bear.